PUBLIC INQUIRY & INQUEST SOLICITORS - Expert LEGAL ADVICE AND REPRESENTATION

 - we will legally represent you in court

 An inquest is a formal investigation by a coroner into a person’s death and must be held if a death is suspected to be of unnatural causes.
 Normally when a person dies their death can be certified by a general practitioner, but in instances where there are questions to be answered concerning a death, it cannot be registered until an investigation has been carried out.
 An inquest seeks to establish the identity of a deceased person and how, when, where and why that person died.
 If a post-mortem examination is able to explain the cause of death, then an inquest is not usually needed.
 Anyone who has been involved with the death in any way may be called to participate in an inquest.

-If you have been summoned as a witness for an inquest, you will be notified of the date, time, and venue – it’s important to seek legal advice at this stage to ensure that you are fully prepared for your attendance, and to get advice on any practical concerns that you might have about the hearing.
+If you have been summoned as a witness for an inquest, you will be notified of the date, time, and venue – it’s important to seek legal advice from an experienced Inquest Lawyer at this stage to ensure that you are fully prepared for your attendance, and to get advice on any practical concerns that you might have about the hearing.

 What is the difference between an inquest and a public Inquiry?